-The Green Children of Woolpit, Sussex
+The Green Children of Woolpit, Suffolk

-This 12th-century legend relates the story of two strange children with green skin, purportedly brother and sister, who were discovered at harvest time just outside of the village of Woolpit in Sussex.
+This 12th-century legend relates the story of two strange children with green skin, purportedly brother and sister, who were discovered at harvest time just outside of the village of Woolpit in Suffolk.
 Taken in by the villagers, they spoke an unknown language and at first refused to eat any food but raw broad beans, but eventually came to adjust to more conventional meals, with their skin attaining a more normal hue.